sidchopp/books-app-graphQL/README.md

 });
 ```

-- Start server and in graphical when we write:
+- Start server and in graphiql console write:

 ```js
 {